outmanos/culture-festival/README.md

 # culture-festival

-Culture Festival Management System (CFMS): used to manage venues, artists/bands, tickets and customer info.
+**Culture Festival Management System (CFMS)**:

+Used to manage venues, artists/bands, tickets and customer info.ç

+An étude on Go and ReactJS.
+Exploring both technologies through a CRUD application.

 ## Getting Started